quarkusio/quarkus-web-lab/3-comments/README.md

  - extends LitElement (that extends HTMLElement)
  - styles css: here we can add CSS
  - properties: here we can add element attributes and state properties
- - constructor: here we set the initial values for properties
  - connectedCallback: this gets called when the element is added to the DOM.
 Here we can make calls to the server to fetch initial values for state properties
  - render: this gets called to render the element (or re-render in case a state property change)